 8. The Subway

-9. Rock the Umbrella
+9. Embrace the Umbrella

-If you don’t have an umbrella that you love, I own a sizable clear umbrella that I’d be happy to bring.
+Finally, If you don’t have an umbrella that you love, I own a sizable clear umbrella that I’d be happy to bring.
 And of course, don’t ever be afraid to rock some cute rain boots.

 Planning an NYC Wedding?